You are currently viewing 17 Things You Will Love to Do in Ljubljana Slovenia

 Predjama Castle - A Day Trip from Ljubljana

-If you have additional time in Slovenia, you should consider a day trip to see the caves of Slovenai.
-We rented a car to see Skocjan Cave which has the largest underground cave chamber in the world, Predjama Castle which is a unique castle build into a cave, and Postojna Cave where you can take an enchanting train ride through one of the most beautiful caves in the world.
-It was a great day-trip to take!
+If you have additional time in Slovenia, you should consider a day trip to see the caves of Slovenia.
+We rented a car to see Skocjan Cave which has the largest underground cave chamber in the world, Predjama Castle which is a unique castle built into a cave, and Postojna Cave where you can take an enchanting train ride through one of the most beautiful caves in the world.
+It was a great day trip to take!

-There are also tours that will take you to just the Predjama Castle and the Postojna Cave which makes a nice convenient options as well.
+There are also tours that will take you to just the Predjama Castle and the Postojna Cave which makes a nice, convenient option as well.

 How Many Days in Ljubljana is Enough?